kevingrillet/Py-ForzaHorizon5-Tools/.wiki/Home.md

 Your choice:
 ```

-Before starting to use it, please have a look at the [[Requirements]].
+Before starting to use it, please have a look at the [Requirements](https://github.com/kevingrillet/Py-ForzaHorizon5-Tools/wiki/Requirements).

-Please look at [[Get Started]] to get more info about how to use the script.
+Please look at [Get Started](https://github.com/kevingrillet/Py-ForzaHorizon5-Tools/wiki/Get-Started) to get more info about how to use the script.

 <!-- Footer -->
 <div align="center">